Senad Lulić: Early career

+Because of the outbreak of the Bosnian War, Lulić's family fled from his native Bosnia and Herzegovina and moved to Switzerland, where he started playing football at a local club, Chur 97, whose youth setup he joined in 1998.
+He made his professional debut in 2003 at the age of 17.

+In the summer of 2006, Lulić switched to Bellinzona.

+In May 2008, he signed with Grasshopper.

+In May 2010, he moved to Young Boys.

 Lazio

-In Summer 2011, Lulic transferred to Lazio for an undisclosed fee where Vladimir Petkovic rejoined him for a third time one year later.
-He made his competitive debut for the team in UEFA Europa League play-offs against Rabotnički on 18 August.
+In June 2011, Lulić was transferred to Italian outfit Lazio for an undisclosed fee.
+He made his official debut for the team in the UEFA Europa League play-offs against Rabotnički on 18 August.
 Three weeks later, he made his league debut against Milan.
 On 23 October, he scored his first goal for Lazio in a triumph over Bologna.

-He won his first trophy with the club on 26 May 2013, by beating city rivals Roma in Coppa Italia final.
-Lulić scored the only goal of the game in 71st minute.
+He won his first trophy with the club on 26 May 2013, by beating city rivals Roma in the Coppa Italia final.
+Lulić scored the only goal of the game in the 71st minute.

 He played his 100th match for the side against Legia Warsaw on 28 November.

-In January 2016, he extended his contract until June 2021.
+In January 2016, he signed a new four-year contract with Lazio.

-On 16 October 2016, he appeared in his 200th game for the team.
+He appeared in his 200th game for the team on 16 October.

 In July 2017, Lulić was named club captain.
-He won his first title as captain on 13 August, by triumphing over Juventus in 2017 Supercoppa Italiana.
+He won his first title as captain on 13 August, by triumphing over Juventus in the 2017 Supercoppa Italiana.

-Lulić entered Lazio's top 10 appearance record holders on 29 November 2018, as he played his 294th game for the club against Apollon Limassol.
+Lulić entered Lazio's top 10 appearance makers on 29 November 2018, as he played his 294th game for the club against Apollon Limassol.

 He played his 300th game for the side and managed to score a goal on 26 December.

 On 7 December 2019, he played his 343rd match for Lazio and overtook Aldo Puccinelli as club's 5th all-time appearance maker.

-Lulić debuted in UEFA Champions League against Bayern Munich on 23 February 2021.
+Lulić debuted in the UEFA Champions League against Bayern Munich on 23 February 2021.

 He announced his retirement from football on 1 June 2022.

 International career

 In May 2008, Lulić received his first senior call-up to Bosnia and Herzegovina, for a friendly game against Azerbaijan, and debuted in that game on 1 June.

-On 7 June 2013, in a 2014 FIFA World Cup qualifier against Latvia, he scored his first senior international goal.
+On 7 June 2013, in a 2014 FIFA World Cup qualifier against Latvia, Lulić scored his first senior international goal.

-In June 2014, Lulić was named in Bosnia and Herzegovina's squad for 2014 FIFA World Cup, country's first major competition.
+In June 2014, Lulić was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first major competition.
 He made his tournament debut in the opening group match against Argentina on 15 June.

-With six assists, he was the best assist provider in UEFA Euro 2016 qualifying, along with Arkadiusz Milik and Vladimír Weiss.
+With six assists, Lulić was the best assist provider in the UEFA Euro 2016 qualifying, together with Arkadiusz Milik and Vladimír Weiss.

 He retired from international football on 29 December 2017.

 Style of play

 During his career, Lulić has been deployed as a left winger and as a left wing-back.
-He was noted for his great pace and stamina.
+He was known for his great stamina and pace.

 Personal life

-Because of the outbreak of Bosnian War, Lulić's family fled from his native Bosnia and Herzegovina and moved to Switzerland.
 Lulić married his long-time girlfriend Sandra in May 2005.
 Together they have three children, a daughter named Lea and two sons named Lian and Luca.